List of Marvel Comics characters: W: Kasper Cole

 Kasper is later shown retired from the world of superheroics, now focusing on his police career after having been kicked out of his apartment by Gwen.
 T'Challa convinces him to don the White Tiger suit one last time in order to stop Cardiac and Vanisher, the latter of whom has been smuggling stolen vibranium out of Wakanda.
 Later, T'Challa unveils a new costume for Kasper and says that he wants to train him properly to become a hero again, not as White Tiger or Black Panther, but in a new identity altogether.

 Kevin "Kasper" Cole is depicted as biracial, the child of an African man and a Jewish woman.
 As a result of the sharp contrast between his light skin and the dark skin of his father, he has been nicknamed Kasper, after Casper the Friendly Ghost.
 Aspects of his heritage and the colour of his skin are frequently referenced in Black Panther and The Crew.
 Initially, Kasper Cole was to be modelled after actor Vin Diesel, an idea suggested by artist Oscar Jimenez.
 Language and culture barriers, as Priest describes it, precluded this suggestion from being properly translated to Jorge Lucas, who ended up as the penciller of the Black Panther title.

 Kasper Cole was initially non-powered, wearing only the Black Panther's outfit for protection and carrying a pair of 9×19mm pistols (later loaded with non-lethal gel bullets).
 Later on, after ingesting a synthetic version of the herbs that give the original Black Panther his powers, he possesses peak human physical strength, speed, reflexes and reactions, agility and durability, superhuman eyesight, and night vision.

 The suit Kasper wears as the Black Panther and later as the White Tiger is a vibranium microweave body suit capable of dissipating the kinetic and hydrostatic shock damage of bullets or bullet-like objects, essentially making it bullet-proof.
 It also has special vibranium soled boots for scaling vertical surfaces.
-Anti-metal properties of the Antarctic vibranium in his claws and boots will break down any known metal including adamantium.
 Kasper also carries energy based throwing daggers capable of paralyzing or tagging his enemies.
 He can track those tagged via an advanced pocket computer (which also has numerous other capabilities), a Kimiyo Card.